Frequently Asked Questions about Buying and Selling a House

-Read our step-by-step guide to conveyancing to find out more about the process of buying a house.
+Read our Guide – Buying or Selling a Home to find out more about the process of buying a house.

 If you’re wondering where the word “conveyancing” comes from… it dates back to the days when solicitors would convey the legal title in a property from the seller to the buyer.
 Thankfully, we now use plain English to describe this conveyance of a property as a property transfer.
 However, “conveyancing” seems to be here to stay as a name for the whole process of buying and selling properties.